tomasklapka/graph-pirati-cz/README.md

-# piraticz-graph-livemirror
+# graph-pirati-cz

-Live mirror of Czech Pirate Party social graph https://graph.pirati.cz
+Czech Pirate Party social graph (https://graph.pirati.cz)

 This is a remix of the original API source code: https://gitlab.com/lnovy/graph